 - may include the "Store and forward option" element to indicate the UE does not request store and forward services for incoming MSGin5G requests.

-iii) The "MSGin5G Client Supported MSGin5G Segment Size" element is used to indicate the size of the MSGin5G message segment supported by MSGin5G Client.
+iii) The "MSGin5G Client Supported MSGin5G Segment Size" element is used to indicate the maximum size of the payload of MSGin5G message supported by MSGin5G Client.
 The maximum value of this IE shall not exceed 2048 bytes.

 6.3.1.1.2 MSGin5G UE de-registration